 Department: Cancer Biology & Imaging Program

-The University Health Network, where “above all else the needs of patients come first”, encompasses Toronto Rehabilitation Institute, Toronto General Hospital, Toronto Western Hospital, Princess Margaret Cancer Centre and the Michener Institute of Education at UHN.
+The University Health Network, where “above all else the needs of patients come first”, encompasses Toronto General Hospital, Toronto Western Hospital, Princess Margaret Cancer Centre, Toronto Rehabilitation Institute and the Michener Institute of Education.
 The breadth of research, the complexity of the cases treated, and the magnitude of its educational enterprise has made UHN a national and international resource for patient care, research and education.
-With a long tradition of groundbreaking firsts and a purpose of “Transforming lives and communities through excellence in care, discovery and learning”, the University Health Network (UHN), Canada’s largest research teaching hospital, brings together over 16,000 employees, more than 1,200 physicians, 8,000+ students, and many volunteers.
+With a long tradition of ground breaking firsts and a purpose of “Transforming lives and communities through excellence in care, discovery and learning”, the University Health Network (UHN), Canada’s largest research teaching hospital, brings together over 16,000 employees, more than 1,200 physicians, 8,000+ students, and many volunteers.
 UHN is a caring, creative place where amazing people are amazing the world.

-The DaCosta Research Lab at the Princess Margaret Cancer Centre (PMCC) (https://dacostalab.ca/) is currently seeking a Postdoctoral Fellow to join our preclinical pancreatic research team.
+The DaCosta Research Lab at the Princess Margaret Cancer Centre (PMCC) (DaCosta Lab) is currently seeking a Postdoctoral Researcher to join our preclinical pancreatic cancer research team.

 The successful applicant will be part of a research group that uses intravital fluorescence microscopy imaging in live animals to study pancreatic cancer initiation, biology, progression, and response to novel radiotherapeutic treatment strategies using advanced animal models of cancer, within the mouse pancreas.
 The successful applicant will help to study the pancreatic tumor microenvironment in an orthotopic setting, with a focus on tumor vasculature, hypoxia, immune cells, stroma, and other key aspects in vivo.
 An important area to investigate when in this role will include the study of novel radio-sensitizers and their role in pancreatic treatment response.
 A key additional focus area will be on the use of immune- and cell therapies for treatment of pancreatic cancer.